Back to COVID-19 FAQ home page >>

 Step 1: Check public health directions in your state and territory

-State and territory public health directions do not currently prevent a person from entering a medical practice if the person is not vaccinated against COVID-19.
+Most state and territory public health directions do not currently prevent a patient from entering a medical practice if the patient is not vaccinated against COVID-19.

 Step 2: Obligation to treat a patient